6 min read

 After gauging the floor space, the next important thing is knowing how busy a place can get during peak times (especially on a weekend).
 All sorts of people join a gym, and it’s not nice being cramped next to the person that grunts, or even smells.

 Again, you can avoid people traffic by organizing your schedule around the slow time slots, but it’s nicer to know you can turn up at any hour and know you won’t be cramped or waiting on the availability of a weight or machine.

 It’s probably also worth noting that there are elite gyms out there that pride themselves in having wide spaces, several machines, and little to no congestion.
 Normally, you never need to bring this up, they’ll make sure it’s brought to your attention themselves (since it’s a great selling point).

 Extra Facilities on Offer …

 Not all gyms are created equally.
-Some come with facilities, classes, extra commodities, and some come with nothing at all.
+Some come with facilities, classes, extra commodities, products for sale, and some come with nothing at all.

 It’s best to know beforehand what YOU require (as opposed to desire).
 I’ve got friends that won’t join a gym that doesn’t have shower facilities, and I’ve got other friends who’d rather shower back at their homes.